carbon-language/carbon-lang/docs/design/generics/details.md

     forward declaration and definition.
 -   You may forward declare an implementation of a defined interface but not an incomplete interface.
 This allows the assignment of associated constants in the `impl` declaration to be verified.
-A forward impl declaration may be for any declared type, whether it is incomplete or defined.
+An impl forward declaration may be for any declared type, whether it is incomplete or defined.
 -   Every internal implementation must be declared (or defined) inside the scope of the class definition.
 It may also be declared before the class definition